• Skip to primary navigation

 Common Causes

-Acne mechanica varies in appearance from small comedones to inflamed papules and pustules, depending on its severity and the stage of its progression.
+As with other areas of the body, acne mechanica varies in appearance from comedones (blackheads and whiteheads) to inflamed lesions depending on the severity and the stage of its progression.

 Treatments for Leg Acne